Jeremias Chitunda

-Jeremias Kalandula Chitunda (February 20, 1942 – November 2, 1992) served as the Vice President of UNITA until his assassination in Luanda, as part of the Halloween Massacre shortly after the first round of the presidential election, held on September 29–30.
-He was UNITA's second in command, after UNITA leader Jonas Savimbi.
+Jeremias Kalandula Chitunda (February 20, 1942 – November 2, 1992) was an Angolan politician who served as the Vice President of UNITA until his assassination in Luanda, as part of the Halloween Massacre shortly after the first round of the presidential election, held on September 29–30.
+He was UNITA's second-in-command, after Jonas Savimbi.

 Schooling

 Chitunda, born in Chimbuelengue to Emilio Chitunda and Rosalina Kalombo, attended Chimbuelengue and Dondi Mission school in Bela Vista before proceeding to João de Castro College and the Huambo National Secondary School.
 He later received a scholarship to attend the University of Arizona, where he obtained a degree in mining engineering.

 Political career

 Chitunda moved from Angola to Zaire, fearing arrest by the Portuguese colonial authorities.
 He joined UNITA in 1966 and served as its representative to the U.S. southwest before being promoted to representative to the U.S. in 1976.
 He became the Vice President of UNITA in August 1986 at the sixth party congress.